Have you ever considered long term travel? Is it for you? Read these 7 Travel Tips for long term travel and get ready for the journey of a lifetime!

 That happened to me more than a couple of times during my travels and while it was easily fixed with a (super lengthy) phone call, it is still VERY annoying so yeah, definitely tell your local bank in advance about the countries you will be visiting.

 Definitely have some Skype Credit in case you need to call your bank in an emergency too!
-It saved my life way more times than what I can count!
+It saved my life way more times than I can count!

 Embark on the Journey of a Lifetime